brunorijsman/rift-python/doc/negative-disaggregation-feature-guide.md

 +-----------+-------------+-------------+-------------+
 </pre>

-Here we can see that super-1-2 knows that super-1-1 (system ID 1) is another superspone node in the same plane, that it has two south-bound adjacencies to spine-2-1 (system ID 104) and spine-3-1 (system ID 107), but that it is missing a south-bound adjacency to spine-1-1 (system ID 101).
+Here we can see that super-1-2 knows that super-1-1 (system ID 1) is another superspine node in the same plane, that it has two south-bound adjacencies to spine-2-1 (system ID 104) and spine-3-1 (system ID 107), but that it is missing a south-bound adjacency to spine-1-1 (system ID 101).
 This is exactly the same information as what we already concluded from looking directly